uabrc/uabrc.github.io/docs/cheaha/job_efficiency.md

 ## Verifying Job Efficiency

 It's important to evaluate the efficiency of your job in terms of resource usage after it completes.
 Remember that Cheaha is a shared resource, so requesting resources that sit unused during a job prevents others from using those resources.
-As well, because each user has a maximum amount of resources they can use at a given time, having inefficient jobs can increase analysis runtime across many jobs, and increase queue wait times.
+As well, because each researcher has a maximum amount of resources they can use at a given time, having inefficient jobs can increase analysis runtime across many jobs, and increase queue wait times.

 In order to look at job efficieny, use the `seff` command.